department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/claim-types/predischarge-claim.md

 </div>
 </li>
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="ides-program">What's the Integrated Disability Evaluation System (IDES), and how does it work?</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="ides-program">If I'm wounded, injured, or ill and can't perform my duties, what's the Integrated Disability Evaluation System (IDES) and how does it work?</button>
 <div id="ides-program" class="usa-accordion-content">